 Just because I steered you towards a healthy restaurant doesn’t mean I don’t want you to eat only health food at Liseberg Park.
 After all, this is ‘Murica!
 Ahem, I mean this is Sweden!
 We need to get our candy on.
 Don’t miss the authentically Swedish mixture covered in different kinds of melted licorice, from raspberry licorice to Plain Old Licorice.

 Remember that nothing says Swedish like a thick piece of black licorice.
-I could feel myself becoming more and more Swedish as I ate the stuff.
-By the end of our One Day in Gothenburg Itinerary, I’ll be speaking fluent BORK BORK BORK!
+You’ll be able to feel yourself becoming more and more Swedish as you eat the stuff.
+By the end of your One Day in Gothenburg Itinerary, you’ll be speaking fluent BORK BORK BORK!